Faq

 How long will therapy take?

-The number of sessions depends on lots of things like what a family/child has been through, how long the problem has gone on, and how long it takes for someone to get comfortable here.
+The number of sessions depends on lots of things like what someone has been through, how long the problem has gone on, and how long it takes for someone to get comfortable here.

 I tend to think about blocks of therapy in which we increase skills and process hard stuff.
 Then a break makes sense to let that settle and see how things go.